CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsection{Training Details}

-We train the model on Nvidia T4 GPU in Pytorch using mini-batch Stochastic Gradient Descent (SGD) as the optimizer.
-The momentum and weight decay of the optimizer is set to 0.9 and 0.0001 respectively.
+We train the model on an Nvidia T4 GPU in Pytorch using mini-batch Stochastic Gradient Descent (Adam) as the optimizer.
+The momentum and weight decay of the optimizer are set to 0.9 and 0.0001, respectively.
 We use exponential decay as the learning rate scheduler.
-We train the model for 50 epochs and 8 as the batch size.
+We train the model for 50 epochs 8 with a batch size.
 The input maps and the ground truth feasible region map are combined and sent to training.
-There are 200 different types of environment maps present in the dataset.
+The exponential learning rate scheduler and ReduceLROnPlateau were used.
+The hyperparameter values for the Adam optimizer are ($\beta_{1}$ = 0.5, $\beta_{2}$ = 0.999.